opennms-forge/docker-horizon-core-web/README.md

+# DEPRECATION of this repository

+This repository is deprecated.
+We have moved the build code into the [OpenNMS repository](https://github.com/OpenNMS/opennms/tree/develop/opennms-container/horizon).
+The publish and build workflow is now integrated as part of our CI/CD workflow.

+We will archive this repository with Horizon 25 and will no longer maintain this repository.

+## General Project Information

-# Docker Image for OpenNMS Horizon
+* Docker Container Image Repository: [DockerHub]
+* Issue- and Bug-Tracking: [JIRA]
+* Source code: [GitHub]
+* Chat: [Web Chat]

 ## Version Tags

 * `bleeding`, daily bleeding edge version of Horizon 24 using OpenJDK 11
-* `24.0.0`, last stable release of Horizon using OpenJDK 11
+* `24.1.0`, last stable release of Horizon using OpenJDK 11

 ## General Project Information